-Il Castello - Modern and Contemporary Art Gallery was established in 1964.
-The gallery displays artworks of one of the most important Italian and international artists of the 20th-century art.
+Il Castello - Modern and Contemporary Art Gallery was established in 1964 and it displays the artworks of one of the most important artists of the 20th-century.

 The Gallery Il Castello – Modern and Contemporary Art was established in Milan by Guido Conte.
 It exhibits the artworks of one of the most important both Italian and non-Italian artists of the 20th century.
 In 1968 the owner decided to move the gallery from via Ciovasso into via Brera 16, located in the Brera district, which is one of the most evocative in Milan, once populated mainly by artists and bohemians.